kylemotion/ae-codegarden/README.md

-# ae-workflow-tools
+# ae-codegarden
-A set of workflow tools focused on improving efficiency in After Effects
+A garden for working on AE scripts before putting them into production